bluerobotics/ardusub-gitbook/en/getting-started/installation.md

 To write the disk image to the SD card, use the following command.
 On Mac, change `/dev/diskX` to `/dev/rdiskX` for faster transfers.
 On Linux, replace `bs=1m` with `bs=1M`.
 Make sure that the identifier after `of=` is your SD card!:

     sudo dd bs=1m if=~/Downloads/ardusub-raspbian.img of=/dev/rdiskX

-If the image is still compressed, you can combine the decompression and writing in one command:

-    gunzip --stdout ardusub-raspbian.img.gz | sudo dd bs=1m of=/dev/rdiskX

 Note that the location and name of `ardusub-raspbian.img` might be slightly different depending on where you downloaded it.
 Once complete, you can eject the SD card and install it on the Raspberry Pi.
 That's it!